top of page

 Before the rain and snow

-This is typical day in November 26, 2021 before flooding.
-This is looking at property #1 notice the width of the creek and the immediate tree.
+This is a typical day in November 26, 2021 before flooding.
+This is from vantage point A looking at property #1 notice the width of the creek and the immediate tree that is currently standing and alive holding up the west slope.

 Creek_Nov262022.jpg